 Hot chocolate Cape Town is famous for its coffee shops and local roasteries, but it does a pretty good hot chocolate too.
 If the weather turns chilly indulge in one of the best from Honest Chocolate or branches of Bootlegger.

-Fish and chips As a girl who grew up on a windy British coastline I know all about the joys of freshly fried fish and chips.
-And Cape Town knows it too!
+Fish and chips As a girl who grew up on the British coast I know all about the joys of freshly fried fish and chips.
 There’s nothing like it on a winter’s day by the sea, sunshine optional.
 Track down the best of the Cape at Kalky’s in Kalk Bay harbour or Fish on the Rocks in Hout Bay.

 South African and Cape Malay private cooking class On a cooler Cape Town winter day, stay indoors and cook up some traditional treats.
 In this class with a local expert in her own home you’ll learn favourite family recipes and then share the meal together.
-Read the great reviews and book a Private South African and Cape Malay cooking class here.
+Private South African and Cape Malay cooking class here.

-Private food tour Discover the best of the city’s food heritage in this private tour tailored to your own tastes.
-Visiting restaurants, cafes and markets, you might sample Cape Malay cooking, braai (bbq), biltong and curries.
-Click to read reviews and book this Taste of Cape Town’s Cuisines tour.
+See the highlights of the city on a food tour Explore Cape Town and discover the best of the city’s food heritage in this half-day small group walking tour.
+Visiting restaurants, cafes and markets, you might sample Cape Malay cooking, braai (bbq), biltong or curries.
+The Cape Town Essentials Food tour.

 Wineries and Wine Tasting

 Wrap up warm and take advantage of the cooler months to explore Cape Town’s famous wineries and vineyards.
-Without the crowds and heat of summer you can enjoy the crisp air and green surroundings, then indulge in indoor wine tastings by crackling log fires.
-And don’t forget many wine farms have add on treats like fine dining, spa facilities and overnight stays.
+Without the crowds and heat of summer you can enjoy the crisp air and green surroundings of the Cape Winelands, then indulge in indoor wine tastings by crackling log fires.
+And don’t forget many wine farms have add-on treats like fine dining, spa facilities and overnight stays.
+Try this all-inclusive customised wine tour and tastings.

 Numerous wineries around Cape Town offer guided tastings, giving you a chance to learn more about the rich wine culture in the region.
 Plus at this time of year you’ll get the chance to taste new, just released vintages.